-There’s a lot more than you know when it comes to choosing a replacement garage door for installation.
+There’s a lot more than you know when it comes to choosing a replacement door for installation.
 After selecting a garage door that fits your preference and budget, you’re just halfway to the installation.
-You have a slew of tasks to carry out, including framing the rough opening of your garage to suit your newly bought garage door entirely.
+You have a slew of tasks to carry out, including framing the rough opening of your garage to suit your newly bought door entirely.

-Getting a garage door framing done before installation helps your garage door fit without any lapses against the opening.
+Getting a garage door framing done before installation helps your door fit without any lapses against the opening.

-You definitely don’t need a garage door installed in a rough opening that will make it feel out of place.
+You definitely don’t need a door installed in a rough opening that will make it feel out of place.
 The garage door framing also helps you handle hardware, just like the track and spring, without getting worked up.
 For a garage door framing that will save your precious time, money, and stress, hire Supreme Garage Door for speed and accuracy.

 Supreme Garage Door Step-By-Step Instructions